 The project potentially involves extensive data requirements, including but not limited to - the distance between various stations, the planned timetable for different times and days of the week, the dwell time at each station etc. These datasets are preferred to be available in .csv or Excel format in particular, for ease of use, and may potentially be provided by the MTR.
 The quality, quantity, and availability of data are the primary concerns for any data driven project.
 Machine learning models show increasingly better performance when trained using more volume of data (Cong et al., 2007).
 For statistical models, estimated parameters exhibit lower variance and greater predictive ability with increasing sample size (Rosenfeld, 2018), therefore, getting access to relevant data is essential.
-The MTR has provided three data extracts till date, covering a period of 9 days.
-The first data file covers the 3 hour period from 2000h - 2300h on August 11, 2019.
-The second data file cover the whole of August 4, 2019.
-The third includes the week of 6th December to 12th December 2019.
-A request for access to additional data has been filed, which is currently subject to internal approvals within the MTR Corporation.

 "Python" and "MongoDB" have been chosen to analyse the data.
 Python was chosen in particular, over the likely alternative "R", as the latter is mostly used for statistical analysis, while the former can be used more widely for data science purposes in general and provides ease of replicability and accessibility, in comparison.
 MongoDB was preferred over "SQL server", as the former offers better availability and scalability, due to auto-sharding and makes it easier to represent complex relationships between different variables in the data.
-The project involves the use of Machine Learning, which will be executed by utilising libraries such as SciPy and Scikit-Learn, while Deep Learning can be implemented via Caffe, TensorFlow, Theano or Keras and be visualised through Page 13 of 28

-Pytorch or Keras-vis.
+The project involves the use of Machine Learning, which will be executed by utilising libraries such as SciPy and Scikit-Learn, while Deep Learning can be implemented via Caffe, TensorFlow, Theano or Keras and be visualised through Pytorch or Keras-vis.
 Each of these options present their own respective advantages and disadvantages and a final decision will be taken after all the relevant data from MTR and studied it in detail.
 Given the sensitive nature of the project and data privacy requirements, the data and code assembled for the project is being stored in an online platform called "GitLab", rather than the more popular alternative called "GitHub", as the former provides a private account free of charge, unlike the latter.
 The visualisation created to showcase the simulation of the project is built through "Unity", a platform and programming language which is often used for creating games, films etc. and is apt for creating a 2-Dimensional simulation model for the purpose of this project.
 Unity was chosen in particular, over other options, such as "Arena", "Unreal Engine" and "Photon", as it is widely compatible with a diverse range of platforms, the visuals produced can adapt to different devices and screens without compromising quality and there is extensive documentation and tutorials that are available for new developers to learn quickly.